+Ref.
+Constr.

-No. Ref. dom. type (rdt?)
-Constr. dom. type (cdt?)
+No. dom. dom.
 Comment Author Relevance

+type (rdt?) type (cdt?)

 PF 2.1 Х Х transformation Jackson ++

 PF 2.2 Х С data-based control NEW +

 PF 2.3 Х D model display Jackson +

 PF 2.4 С Х model building Jackson +

 PF 2.5 С С = required behaviour (merge) Jackson see PF 1.2

 PF 2.6 С D information display Jackson ++

 PF 2.7 В Х simple workpieces Jackson ++

 PF 2.8 В С commanded behavior Jackson ++

 PF 2.9 В D commanded display NEW +

-PF 2.10 В Biddable cannot be constrained , see IC02 - n/a
+PF 2.10 В Biddable cannot be constrained - n/a

-PF 2.11 D Display must be constrained, see IC01 - n/a
+PF 2.11 D Display does not send feedback - n/a

+to machine

-Table 3: Problem Frames with two problem domains
+Table 3: Problem Frames including two problem domains, one is constrained

 - Tab.
-3, No. 2.2. data-based control: This frame can be regarded as a required behaviour frame, because lexical domains are special causal ones.
+3, No. 2.2. data-based control: This frame can be regarded as a required behaviour frame, because lexical domains are also causal.
 However, a separate frame is appropriate since additional aspects (e.g., design of the data) have to be considered to solve such a problem.
 An example is a calendar-based heating control system (no heating on holidays).
 Usually, the model building frame (PF 2.4) or the simple workpieces frame (PF 2.7) are used together with data-based control. - Tab.
 3, No. 2.9. commanded display: This frame is a specialization of commanded behaviour.
 The difference is that the input of one user should be made available to another user.
-When this frame is applied, a display must be controlled according to user commands, i.e. an example is a chat system.
+When this frame is applied, we have to describe the necessary conditions to receive the information.
+An example is a chat system.

 Figure.
-8 shows an instantiation of the commanded display frame.
+6 shows an instantiation of the commanded display frame.
 The requirement is R2: SMS messages sent by a chat user are displayed on the television screen.

-Figure 8: Instantiated commanded display problem frame
+Figure 6: Instantiated commanded display problem frame